shilpak/DynamicWebTableTrendlyne/readme.md

-Add surefire plugin in pom.xml file to run the maven test from command line. mvn test mvn test -Dbrowser.type=chrome to run the test on chrome browser. mvn test -Dbrowser.type=firefox to run the test on firefox browser.
+Add surefire plugin in pom.xml file to run the maven test from command line. mvn test mvn -Dbrowser=chrome test to run the test on chrome browser. mvn -Dbrowser=firefox test to run the test on firefox browser.
 You can even run as mvn test which will trigger the testng.xml